benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - Inline styles use `camelCase` version of the property names instead of `kebab-case`
+- Problem with inline styles is that it only supports what inline styles support
+  * No media queries, pseudo-selectors, etc

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->